Congressus XIV Internationalis Fenno-Ugristarum

 On contemporary research into Uralic grammar

-Jussi Ylikoski is a Professor of Finno-Ugric languages at the University of Turku, Finland, and an Adjunct Professor at the Sámi University of Applied Sciences in Guovdageaidnu, Norway.
+Jussi Ylikoski is Professor of Finno-Ugric languages at the University of Turku, Finland, and Adjunct Professor at the Sámi University of Applied Sciences in Guovdageaidnu, Norway.
 He has worked on several Saami, Finnic, and other Uralic languages, specializing in morphology, syntax, and historical linguistics.
 In addition to less-studied minority languages of the Uralic family, his research interests also include the major Finnic languages Finnish and Estonian and the history of Uralic linguistics.
 Ylikoski is also an experienced editor of scholarly publications such as the journals Journal de la Société Finno-Ougrienne, Sámi dieđalaš áigečála and currently Finnisch-Ugrische Forschungen.

 Photo: Suvi Harvisalo, University of Turku.

-More information on other plenary talks will be added later.
+(More information will be added later.)

 Accept Cookies